Donate

 I just lost my job and claimed Universal Credit.
 Will I be able to claim free school meals?

-The Education Authority works out whether you can get free school meals based on your earnings in your previous assessment period for Universal Credit.
+The Education Authority decides if you can get free school meals based on your earnings in your previous assessment period for Universal Credit.
 This can mean that they aren't able to process your claim for free school meals until after you have received your first Universal Credit payment.

 How do I apply for free school meals?